 Suppose you have 25 horses and a 5 lane race track.
-You have no way to record the finishing times of the horses, but you can race up to 5 horses on the track at once and . . . → Read More: Run for the Ranking
+You have no way to record the finishing times of the horses, but you can race up to 5 horses on the track . . . → Read More: Run for the Ranking

 In my previous post, I asked whether the San Francisco 49ers’ improbably successful season was due more to luck (say, by being granted a relatively easy schedule), or due to real improvements in the skill of the team.
 By comparing the 2011 season with the 2010 season and correcting the schedule for the number of wins and losses each team accrued, I concluded that the level of difficulty of the team’s schedule year over year was roughly the same, and therefore more of their success should be attributed to skill rather than luck.

 In this follow-up, I’d like to dig a little deeper into measurements of the 49ers’ skill, in an attempt to further bolster the above claim.
 If you are a football fan, then you are fortunate to have me write two football-themed posts in a row.
 If you are not a football fan, fear not; with the season . . . → Read More: Are the 49ers skilled, or just lucky?
 Part 2.